Open Accessibility Menu

 Different approaches to succession planning

-The succession planning process will vary depending on the size and type of organisation, and on individual business goals.
-For family-run businesses, for instance, succession planning often involves preparing the next generation of the family to take the reins.
+The succession process will vary depending on the size and type of organisation, and on individual business goals.
+For family-run businesses, for instance, succession planning often involves preparing the next generation of the family members to take the reins.

 An effective succession planning strategy will also differ between critical roles.
 Succession plans for senior leaders will look different to those for key employees in specialist technical roles.
 Meanwhile, some succession plans may focus on individuals, while others will look at whole functions or talent pools.